gone2808/AIP391/README.md

 ### Parts of Project
 - Detection:
     Finds potential license plate regions
+- Deskew:
+    Transforms the perspective to a straight-on view based on the ideal license plate size
 - Binarization:
     Convert plate regions into black and white for better recognisation
-- Character Analysis:
-    Finds character-sized "blobs" in the plate regions
-- Plate edges:
-    Find edges/shape of license plate
-- Deskew:
-    Transforms the perspective to a straight-on view based on the ideal license plate size
 - Chracter segmentation:
     Isolates and cleans up the characters so that they can be processed individualy
 - OCR:
     Analyzes each character image and provides multiple possible letters
-- Post processing:
-    Creates a top n list of plate possilbilities based on OCR confidences